corcor27/Introduction_to_R/_episodes/19-manipulating-data-frames.md

 2           3.0         0.2     setosa
 ...
 ```
-{: .ouput}
+{: .output}

 This is indexing with logical operators.
-We can use a new operator that we have not looked at yet '%in%'.
+We can use a new operator that we have not looked at yet **'%in%'**.
 This operator is used to check if elements in one vector are present in another vector.
 It returns a logical vector indicating whether each element of the first vector is found in the second vector.

 ```
 iris[, ! names(iris) %in% c(“Sepal.Length”, "Sepal.Width")] # notice the negation
 ```
-{: .language.R}
+{: .language.r}

 ```
     Petal.Length Petal.Width    Species